Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 We generally find that most developers are able to get high quality answers using GPT 3.5.
 However, if you want to try GPT-4, you can do so by following these steps:

-* In `infra/main.bicep`, change `chatGptModelName` to 'gpt-4' instead of 'gpt-35-turbo'.
+* Execute the following command inside your terminal:

+    ```bash
+    azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT chat4
+    ```

-* You may also need to adjust the capacity above that line depending on how much TPM your account is allowed.
+* You may also need to adjust the capacity in `infra/main.bicep` depending on how much TPM your account is allowed.

+> [!NOTE]
+> To revert back to GPT 3.5, use this command `azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT chat`, then redeploy the application using `azd provision`.
+>
+> This does not delete your GPT-4 deployment; it just makes your application use GPT 3.5.
+If you want to delete it, you can go to your Azure OpenAI studio.

 ## Enabling GPT-4 Turbo with Vision